AmineAce/blog-hub/DEPLOYMENT-GUIDE.md

-# Blog Hub - Deployment & Content Management Guide
+# CompareClash - Deployment & Content Management Guide

-This guide will help you deploy your blog to GitHub and Netlify, and manage content through GitHub.
+This guide will help you deploy your comparison blog to GitHub and Netlify, and manage content through GitHub.

 ## 🚀 Initial Deployment Setup